 In his first season with the Seminoles, FSU went 12-5 and knocked off No. 1 Florida in Gainesville.
 Working tirelessly on the recruiting trail, Metcalf and the Noles signed the No. 3 recruiting class from Baseball America in 2019

-Metcalf, from Sarasota, Fla., comes to Florida State after 11 years in the San Francisco Giants organization – six as an area scout in Florida and the last five as a cross checker in the Southeast, encompassing Florida, Georgia, Alabama, Mississippi, Tennessee, South Carolina and Puerto Rico.
+Metcalf, from Sarasota, continues to search for the nation’s top players to come to Tallahassee and expand on the Seminoles’ tradition of excellence.
+He came to Florida State after 11 years in the San Francisco Giants organization – six as an area scout in Florida and the last five as a cross checker in the Southeast, encompassing Florida, Georgia, Alabama, Mississippi, Tennessee, South Carolina and Puerto Rico.
 The Giants won the 2010, 2012 and 2014 World Series’ while Metcalf was with the organization.

 Metcalf was the area scout for a pair of Giants prospects that reached the major leagues – Christian Arroyo, San Francisco’s first-round pick in 2013, made his debut in 2017; and Derek Law, the Giants ninth-round pick in 2011 who made his MLB debut in 2016.
 As the area supervisor, Metcalf oversaw the drafting of Heliot Ramos in 2017 and Joey Bart in 2018, two of the top three prospects in the Giants organization.

 Metcalf was also the cross checker for current Giants Andrew Suarez and Aramis Garcia.

 Metcalf’s prior coaching experience came at various levels throughout the state of Florida.
 In 2008, Metcalf was an assistant coach with Florida Southern, a Division II team in Lakeland.
 The Mocs were 29-21 overall and 15-8 in the Sunshine State Conference.